mjsuhonos/Annif-corpora/cannif/README.md

 - load vocabularies
 - create new projects
 - drag-and-drop file upload for training and evaluation
-- display interactive evaluation results
+- more interactive evaluation results
 - split-ensemble creation for reduced memory during training

 If you have any other ideas for how to improve cannif, get in touch or submit a pull request!